EKSIMRacing/zCube-For-Python/zcube-scn5-scn6-actuator/README.md

 - very easy to use API
 - Device initialization and capability detection including a full setup of com port, stroke, speed, acceleration and power gain.
 - move home and center functions
-- accurate and fast positionning
+- accurate and fast positioning
 - Alarm checking
 - optional functions are available in PRO version, contact us